 Editorial Calendars Keep Your Blog Consistent and Establish Your Brand

-Job seekers need to blog.
 Every successful blog relies on an editorial calendar.
-An editorial calendar is a list of all the topics you plan to cover (via text, audio, or video) over a defined period of time.
-But without a plan, the fear that you don’t have something to say can easily become a reality.
+An editorial calendar is a list of all the topics you plan to cover while job searching (via text, audio, or video) over a defined period of time.

-According to ProBlogger Darren Rowse, here are four reasons you need a content plan:
+According to ProBlogger’s Darren Rowse, here are four reasons you need a content plan:

 To build good habits: In the long term, you’ll need to post consistently over the life of your blog.
 Planning ahead will force you to post regularly and respond to comments, which is good blogger behavior.

-To be seen as a niche authority: Remember that the name of the game is establishing your expertise on something.
+To be seen as a niche authority: The name of the game is establishing your expertise on something.
 Publishing consistently about your topic is the best way to build an authoritative voice.

 To get help with post ideas: The process of sitting down and thinking about the next three to six months of posts gets your mind rolling.
 After a while, you’ll notice that newer and better ideas emerge.
-Don’t be surprised if you have to improve your content plan days after you think you’ve finished.
+Don’t be surprised if you find yourself improving your content plan days after you think you’ve finished.

 Creating your own editorial calendar is easy.
 Follow these steps to get started:

 Choose a niche topic that you feel very comfortable with.